aftercupapp/minimal-cafe/README.md

 # Minimal Cafe

-A high-contrast, text-based barista simulator designed for the **Minimal Phone** and E-Ink devices.
+A high-contrast, text-based barista simulator designed for the **Minimal Phone** and e-paper devices.
 Manage your inventory, memorize recipes, and serve procedurally generated customers in this distraction-free simulation game.

 ---